danielkjones/CryptoTracker/README.md

 Feature
 - Fix timestamps in the CSVs
-- Need to have that function that reads the output, prints the output
+- Need to have a step that will read the output and print / log for the end user
 - Basic logging
+- Trim / Rename data that is in the pricing data frame

 Testings
 - Confirm that the CSV outputs all make sense